University of Puget Sound: Club sports

 There are both men's and women's club soccer teams, as well as men's club lacrosse (which competes in the Pacific Northwest Collegiate Lacrosse League).
-The university also has a men's club Ultimate team known as the "Postmen", and a women's club Ultimate team known as "Clear Cut".
+The institution also has a men's club Ultimate team known as the "Postmen," and a women's club Ultimate team known as "Clear Cut".

-The university is well known for its successful men's rugby club.
+The institution is well known for its successful men's rugby club.
 The club has achieved regional and national success over the past three seasons under coach Mark Sullivan.
 In 2012 the club was ranked 10th in the nation for small college rugby and traveled to Cal Maritime University in Vallejo, California for the regional tournament.
 The success of the men's rugby club is attributed to the hard work of the players and continual dedication of their coaches.
-Also, an intense rivalry has developed between the UPS rugby club and the Seattle University rugby club.
-Known as the Seatac Cup, UPS has achieved eight straight victories over their rivals.
+Also, an intense rivalry has developed between the Puget Sound rugby club and the Seattle University rugby club.
+Known as the Seatac Cup, Puget Sound has achieved eight straight victories over their rivals.
 In 2012, the victory over Seattle University clinched the Loggers' playoff spot.

-The UPS Loggers hockey team was founded in 2005 and is currently an ACHA division II team.
+The Puget Sound Loggers hockey team was founded in 2005 and is currently an ACHA division II team.
 The team's most prominent victories include defeating the University of Washington Huskies in a 3-game series in the 2006-2007 season, and the Gonzaga Bulldogs in the 2007-2008 season.
-Loggers hockey is subsidized by ASUPS (the Associated Students of UPS) student body and ticket sales for home games.
+Loggers hockey is subsidized by ASUPS (the Associated Students of University of Puget Sound) student body and ticket sales for home games.
 Home games are currently played at the Sprinker Ice Arena in south Tacoma.
 Players come from the student body, and mostly consist of students hailing from Canada, Washington, Colorado, Minnesota, and states on the East Coast.

 Achievements

+In a football game against Linfield University on October 21, 2023, linebacker Lily Godwin became the first woman to record an unassisted tackle in the history of the NCAA.
+Godwin shared her tackle and her history with football in a live TV interview with King5 News.

 Several sports teams have achieved some degree of success in recent years: